 We position ourselves as the leader in the junior ELT market in China.
 Our brand is recognized by multiple educational authorities and organizations in China.
-For instance, we were accredited as the "Most Popular Junior English Education Organization" by edu.qq.com in 2014, the "Most Reputable Junior English Education Organization" by edu.qq.com in 2015, "Most Creative Brand of the Year" by Beijing News in 2016 and one of the 13 "Reputable Education Organization" by Xinhua.com in 2016.
+For instance, we were accredited as the "Most Popular Junior English Education Organization" by edu.qq.com in 2014, the "Most Reputable Junior English Education Organization" by edu.qq.com in 2015, "Most Creative Brand of the Year" by Beijing News in 2016, one of the 13 "Reputable Education Organization" by Xinhua.com in 2016.
+In 2017, we have received "Powerful Education Brand of the Year" by Tencent, "Influential Elite in Education of the Year" and "Powerful Education Brand of the Year" by Xinhua.com, "No Boundaries for Education" and "Leader of Education Sector" by NetEase, "Trust Brand of Training Institution" by Beijing Evening Post, "Powerful Foreign Language Education Brand of the Year" by Baidu Education, and "Powerful Brand for Foreign Language Training Institution of the Year" by China.org.cn.